stinaq/octopress/source/_posts/2014-02-17-how-to-select-all-elements-except-a-pseudo-element-using-css-and-less.markdown

 - Tutorial
 ---

-This may not be the easiest way to achieve this results, but I wanted to share it because it was genuinly awesome.
+This may not be the easiest way to achieve this results, but I wanted to share it because it was genuinely awesome.

 I wanted to put a bottom margin on all elements, except the last one, and I wanted to do it using nested LESS-syntax.
 Sure, I could just write two rules, one that put the bottom margin on all elements, and one that removed it on the last child.
 Like this: